 Article III: Composition of PEP

 3.1.
-In accordance with New York State Education Law Section 2590-b, the PEP shall consist of twenty-three (23) voting members: five (5) members, one member appointed by each borough president of the City of New York; five (5) members, one from each borough of the City of New York elected by Community Education Council presidents; and thirteen (13) members appointed by the mayor of the City of New York.
+In accordance with New York State Education Law Section 2590-b, the PEP shall consist of twenty-four (24) voting members: five (5) members, one member appointed by each borough president of the City of New York; five (5) members, one from each borough of the City of New York elected by Community Education Council presidents; thirteen (13) members appointed by the mayor of the City of New York; and one (1) independent member who serves as chair of the PEP and is selected by the mayor of the City of New York as set forth in Education Law 2590-b(1)(a)(3).

 3.2.
 The Chancellor and Comptroller of the City of New York shall serve as non-voting ex-officio members of the PEP.